 Taxi-booking apps are also looking into local delivery services.
 One of the delivery options Uber has been testing is a lunch takeout service, UberFresh.
 The idea is to deliver fast food from local restaurants in about 10 minutes or less.
 Menus and participating restaurants vary weekly, and there can only be a single item from each restaurant per week.

 The delivery person is an Uber cab driver who brings you food for a flat $3 delivery fee regardless of the number of meals you order.
 Users just have to select the location and stand at the curbside waiting for the Uber taxi to arrive.
-UberFresh is currently covering Westside and the Beverly Hills/West Hollywood areas (you can check out a map of serviced areas here).
+UberFresh is currently covering Westside and the Beverly Hills/West Hollywood areas.

 It is not like Uber doesn’t make enough money from their taxi booking app.
 This is just Uber exploring additional streams of revenue, just like any other billion dollar company would.
 After all, Uber changed its tagline from «Everyone’s private driver» to «Where lifestyle meets logistics» for a reason.
 According to New York Magazine’s Kevin Roose, the objective for Uber is to outgrow its car-service roots and become an enormous company providing all kinds of transportation and logistics services to people in the cities it serves.
 Uber is likely to be following in Amazon’s footsteps eventually.